 He was of a much calmer temperament then the previous hot-headed reporter.
 The Media began to choose interviewers who were less likely to be antagonistic due to all of the social unrest and impolite arguing on Twitter.
 It seems shortening people’s ability to discuss issues at length, (character limits) caused them to be more direct and less diplomatic.

-Interviewer: Why give Tours of the Manson Murders?
+Reporter: Why give Tours of the Manson Murders?

 First I take them to a tea house, and force them to listen to stories about myself for hours.
 This will cause them to be anxious to get on with the rest of the tour.
 I announce the first item on the tour will be a visit with John Money For Nothing.
 I excuse myself to go to the restroom.
 I don an Andy Warhol Wig, that I bought used on eBay, and then I begin to address them as John Money for Nothing.
 The look on their faces is worth 100 bucks, I mean 100 elegantly refined German Marks.

-Then the tourists may ask me what connection John Money for Nothing has to Manson.
+The tourists may ask me what connection John Money for Nothing has to Manson.
 I will show them a number of paintings of retarded people with pencil necks and swastikas carved on their foreheads.

 They will have to ooh and ah over the paintings, because they are a captive audience.
 If they don’t, I won’t take them to the second location on the tour, Spahn Ranch.

-Burroughs was so enthusiastic, that he invited me to move close to his home, so we could see each other everyday.
+Spahn Ranch burned down in 1970, so when they get there, they will see just a boring park.
+Then I will recite my biography to them.
+I was born in 1969, really 1964, but I like to push the years back to make myself younger.
+Burroughs first noticed my talents when I mailed him a copy of a book I wrote, that was self published.
+Burroughs was so enthusiastic, that he invited me to move close to his home in Lawrence Kansas, so we could see each other often.
 The only problem was his personal assistant, named David Wells, refused to let me see Burroughs.
 Wells said, I was a no good con man, and not very good at convincing people to do my bidding.
 So, I wrote a song about it called “I Hate Wells”, which I will be releasing as part of My Greatest hits LP of my shoegaze band Placid on December 22, 2016, just in time for Christmas.

-Interviewer: Don’t you mean CD?
+Reporter: Don’t you mean CD?

 W: No, I mean a record.
-The Shaggs records became valuable due to the rareness of the pressing.
+The Shaggs record album became valuable due to the rareness of the pressing.
 Limited to 1000 albums 900 of them were stolen leaving only 100 albums available.
 In the same way, my stuff could be considered rare without actually having to be good.

-Interviewer: Silent pained expression
+Reporter: Silent pained expression

-W: It’s not that big of a deal, because I never used my name on Placid, it does not say David Woodleaf, and no one will be able to trace the music back to me anyway.
-When I uploaded Placid to You Tube, I used a photo of myself looking like Devo with the funny goggles from the 80s.
+W: It’s not that big of a deal, because I never used my name on my band.
+When I uploaded “I Hate Walls” to You Tube, I used a black and white photo of myself looking like Devo with the funny goggles from the 80s.
 If anyone asks, I claim that You Tube user is one of my fans.
-I can’t be responsible for “my fans” attempts to drag me kick and screaming into the limelight.
+I can’t be responsible for my fans attempts to drag me kicking and screaming into the limelight.

-Interviewer: So, you had a minor hit, with the song, “I Hate Wells” but you don’t want it traced back to you?
+Reporter: So, you had a minor hit, with the song, “I Hate Wells” but you don’t want it traced back to you?

 W: Yes, this was my plan the entire time.
 If Placid had been a bigger hit, I would have then later on, claimed ownership.
 I claimed ownership at one time on my website at DavidWoodleaf.com, but it turned out to be not big enough of a hit, so I disavowed Placid once more.
-In fact, you are very lucky, I never mention Placid in interviews, which makes people wonder if Placid is connected to me, at all.
+In fact, you are very lucky, I never mention Placid in interviews, which makes people wonder if Placid is connected to me.
 The singer certainly does not sound like me, but maybe I altered the voice?

 W: I cancelled that.

-Interviewer: What!
+Reporter: What!
 Why?

-W: I changed my mind, when it turned out that there was no interest for the record, or maybe I just never planned to release it at all.
+W: I changed my mind, when it turned out that there was no interest for the record, or maybe I just never planned to release it at all?
 In 2014, I was going to release some new material, maybe as Placid or maybe not, but it just never happened.
 I had a bunch of new tracks named like “Never Hope” but, due to lack of responsiveness from the world, I felt the world was not ready to really appreciate my art.
-I decided (in light of being under appreciated) I would turn my back on the world, as well.
+I decided (in light of being under appreciated) I would turn my back on the world as well.

-Interviewer: How can anyone know about your art if you hide it?
+Reporter: How can anyone know about your art if you hide it?
 How can they appreciate it without being aware of it?
 Could you make a new track called “Under Appreciated?”

 W: It does NOT mean notoriety.
 It means something that you don’t know, and I won’t tell you.